federico-lox/Titanium-modules/CommonJS/README.md

 		//OR

 		require(['myMod', 'myMod2'], function(myMod, myMod2){ /*code that depends on both modules*/ });
-4. An implementation of the console object that maps to the logging methods in the Titanium.API namespaceis also part of this module:
+4. An implementation of the console object that maps to the logging methods in the Titanium.API namespace is also part of this module:

 		console.log('test');